yashhere/tufte.yashagarwal.in/content/posts/2016-10-09-virtualenv.md

 [Full List of virtualenvwrapper commands](https://virtualenvwrapper.readthedocs.io/en/latest/command_ref.html)

-<code>virtualenvwrapper</code> also provides tab-completion feature which is very handy when you have a lot of projects to work with.
+<code>virtualenvwrapper</code> also provides the tab-completion feature which is very handy when you have a lot of projects to work with.

 That's it.
-Hope you liked the post...:)
+Hope you liked the post.:)